 When you start from that place of humility, understanding that others could be right while having different views to your own, you develop a strong sense of togetherness and direction.

 And the same can be said for my books and the online programs in meditation school.
-If you like the way I write a blog, then you'll love my books and meditations.
-To find out more, please go to: https://www.thecentreofserendipity.com/self-transformation
+If you like the way I write an article, then you'll love my books, meditations and coaching.

 Thanks, as always, for coming along on my adventure!